Google Drive pricing (2026): A no-nonsense guide to storage plans

 The answer isn't to ditch Google Drive.
 All that knowledge you've carefully documented is gold.
 You just need a way to connect that static knowledge to the places where your team actually works.

-That’s where a tool like eesel AI steps in.
-It acts like a smart bridge, connecting the information in your Google Docs, help center, and past support tickets directly to your team’s workflow.
+That's where a tool like eesel AI steps in.
+It acts like a smart bridge, connecting the information in your Google Docs, help center, and past support tickets directly to your team's workflow.
 Instead of agents digging for answers, an AI Copilot instantly drafts accurate replies right inside their help desk.
-An AI Internal Chat bot can answer team questions in Slack by referencing the content in your Google Drive, effectively turning your documentation into a 24/7 expert that’s always on call.
+An AI Internal Chat bot can answer team questions in Slack by referencing the content in your Drive, effectively turning your documentation into a 24/7 expert that's always on call.
+It's the same idea behind the best AI knowledge base tools, pointed at the docs you already keep in Drive.

 Picking the right Google Drive pricing plan